-We have worked hard this year and we all deserve a time for rest and for fun and also… to recharge our energies and keep on moving the wheel of educational advances!
-In order to be well informed to enter the new course, the eLearn Center offers reccommended reading to read about topics related to e-Learning, education and technology.
+We have worked hard this year and we all deserve time for rest and for fun and also… to recharge our energies and keep on moving the wheel of educational advances!
+To be well informed to enter the new course, the eLearn Center offers recommended reading to read about topics related to e-Learning, education and technology.

 The selection contains different reading formats highlighting the following Learning related topics:

 - • Educational policies and the future of HEIs

 - • Blockchain in education